 B. Hood must be held closed with quick release pins.
 Hinged hoods are permitted.

 C. No holes or functioning air scoops allowed.
 Hoods must lay flat.

 D. No openings for air to the carburetor or breather are permitted.

 E. All roofs must be the same size and shape of a production roof.
 Steel or fiberglass roof permitted.
 Roof panels must be permanently mounted in the stock position the same as a stock production roof for the make and model car being used.

 20F- 3.9 TRUNKS – The rear deck lid must maintain the same dimensions, angles and bodylines as the stock production car.
 Lid may be held closed with quick release pins.
 Reinforcing inner panels may be removed.
 All openings in rear panel must be covered.
 Floor of the trunk area must be removed.
 Complete taillight panel and bumper covers must be run.
-No flat back cars.
+Flat back cars ae not permitted.
 Taillight decals are recommended.

 20F- 3.10 BUMPERS/BUMPER COVERS – The bumpers/bumper covers must be acceptable to SMS Officials and meet the following requirements: